-The purpose of this document is to help wastewater, nonpoint, and OSS applicants organize their answers to the questions for the SFY26 application.
-There is a separate, customized Stormwater Applicant Prep Tool.
-Both are available on the website linked below.
+The purpose of this document is to help wastewater, nonpoint, and OSS applicants organize their answers to the questions to application questions.
+There is a separate, customized Stormwater Applicant Prep Tool available on the Water Quality Combined Funding Program110 applicant webpage.

 This is not an application.
-It may be used in preparation of on-line submittal through Ecology's Administration of Grants and Loans (EAGL).
-Items marked with an \ are required.
+This document may be used in preparation of on-line submittal through Ecology's Administration of Grants and Loans (EAGL111).
+Items marked with an are required.